uds-psl/coq-library-undecidability/README.md

 [![Test compilation](https://github.com/uds-psl/coq-library-undecidability/workflows/Test%20compilation/badge.svg?branch=coq-8.12)](https://github.com/uds-psl/coq-library-undecidability/actions)

 The Coq Library of Undecidability Proofs contains mechanised reductions to establish undecidability results in Coq.
-The undecidability proofs are based on a synthetic approach to undecidability, where a problem `P` is considered [undecidable](theories/Synthetic/Undecidability.v#L4) if there is a [many-one reduction](theories/Synthetic/Definitions.v#L27) from the [halting problem of single-tape Turing machines](theories/TM/TM.v#L148) to `P`.
+The undecidability proofs are based on a synthetic approach to undecidability, where a problem `P` is considered [undecidable](theories/Synthetic/Undecidability.v#L4) if its (synthetic) decidability would imply the decidability of the [halting problem of single-tape Turing machines](theories/TM/TM.v#L148).
+As in the traditional literature, undecidability of a problem `P` in the library is often established by constructing a [many-one reduction](theories/Synthetic/Definitions.v#L27) from an undecidable problem to `P`.

 For more information on the structure of the library, the synthetic approach, and included problems see [Publications](#publications) below and our [Wiki](wiki).

 The library is a collaborative effort, growing constantly and we invite everybody to contribute undecidability proofs!

 ## Problems in the Library

-The problems in our library can mostly be categorized into seed problems, advanced problems, and target problems.
+The problems in the library can mostly be categorized into seed problems, advanced problems, and target problems.

-Seed problems are simply to state and thus make for good starting points of undecidability proofs, leading to smooth reductions to other problems.
+Seed problems are simple to state and thus make for good starting points of undecidability proofs, often leading to easier reductions to other problems.

 Advanced problems do not work well as seeds, but they highlight the potential of our library as a framework for mechanically checking pen&paper proofs of potentially hard undecidability results.